Welcome to Android 4.0!

 Android 4.0 adds support for additional media types and containers to give developers access to the formats they need.
 For high-quality compressed images, the media framework adds support for WebP content.
 For video, the framework now supports streaming VP8 content.
 For streaming multimedia, the framework supports HTTP Live streaming protocol version 3 and encoding of ADTS-contained AAC content.
 Additionally, developers can now use Matroska containers for Vorbis and VP8 content.

-Wi-Fi Direct opens new opportunities for developers to add innovative features to their applications.
-Applications can use Wi-Fi Direct to share files, photos, or other media between devices or between a desktop computer and an Android-powered device.
-Applications could also use Wi-Fi Direct to stream media content from a peer device such as a digital television or audio player, connect a group of users for gaming, print files, and more.
+Wi-Fi peer-to-peer (P2P) opens new opportunities for developers to add innovative features to their applications.
+Applications can use Wi-Fi P2P to share files, photos, or other media between devices or between a desktop computer and an Android-powered device.
+Applications could also use Wi-Fi P2P to stream media content from a peer device such as a digital television or audio player, connect a group of users for gaming, print files, and more.

 Bluetooth Health Device Profile (HDP)